gnuarmeclipse/gnuarmeclipse.github.io-source/pages/debug/jlink-install.md

 ## Overview

 J-Link comes not only with a GDB server, but with a complete set of drivers and utilities, packed by SEGGER separately for each platform.
 The same distribution includes drivers for all J-Link probes, so installation is quite simple.
 The J-Link binaries are available from the [SEGGER site](http://www.segger.com/jlink-software.html).

-Download the file appropriate for your development platform.
-Please note that you need to have the **J-Link serial number** at hand, since the download site will ask for it.
-You can still download the J-Link software if you do not have the serial number, but you have to pass a multiple step confirmations sequence stating that you are not using illegal clones.
+There are different sections, grouped by platform (Windows, Mac OS X, Linux, Linux ARM); go to the platform of your choice.

+Click the **Download** button close to the **Software and documentation pack** appropriate for your development platform.
+For Linux there are separate 32/64-bits versions, packed with different tools (DEB, RPM, TGZ); select the package that better matches your system.

+Accept the terms of the software agreement and download the software.

 ## Documentation